Aye Mya Phyu: 2019: Myanmar Idol competition

-2020–present: Performed in music concerts
+2020–present: Music concert activities and new song

 After celebrated Myanmar Idol competition, she sang in VX Classic 2020 Grandbodybuilding concert.
 She performed with songs in Eushido Myanmar's Event.
 In promoted event of Sein Nan Daw, she perform with song and quiz with her fans.
 She sang in universities' fresher welcome and event from countryside.
 And she was invited for MMID Music Concert and sang with two songs.
 She also sang in Grand Hanthar's event in Mandalay and Oramin-C promoted Event in Yangon.
 In opening ceremony for Shwe Settaw Pagoda festival, she sang many songs.
 She performed with songs in Zumba For Charity 2020 Event.
 So, she sang in many invitation party, concert and ceremony and she owned audiences' hearts.

 On August 21, 2020, she sang the song "Myet Wun Lae Pyar Pyar", the movie theme song of Hmone Shwe Yee film at the music concert held in celebration of the 100th Anniversary of Burmese Film.

 On September 18, 2020, she also sang the song "Phoo Sar Lan Sone", the movie theme song of Phoo Sar Lan Sone film and then she performed with traditional dance while Yan Aung was singing the song "Hmone Shwe Yee", the movie theme song of Hmone Shwe Yee film at the music concert held in celebration of the 100th Anniversary of Burmese Film.

 She sang the song "Thet Thant Paw Mhar Kasar Mal" at the concert of Shwe FM 11th Anniversary, broadcast on Channel 9, on October 10, 2020.

 On November 6, 2020, she sang the song "The Moon From University" at the music concert held in celebration of the 100th Anniversary of Yangon University.

 On January 1, 2021, she performed with traditional dance while Wyne La Min Aung was singing the song "Chaw Kalyar" at the music concert held in celebration of the 75th Anniversary of MRTV.

 On January 8, 2021, she also sang the song "November Mhar Lar Ma Lar December Mhar Lar Ma Lar" at the music concert held in celebration of the 75th Anniversary of Myanmar Radio and Television.

-2020–present: Released songs

 Her single song "Lwan Nay Loh", released on 26 June 2020, has long been placed at number one on Melo's top 100 chart.
 Also her single song "Naw", released on 16 August 2020, has been placed at number one on Melo's top 100 chart.
 Her song "Brand New Love" from her music series, released on 15 January 2021, has been placed at number 1 on Joox's Myanmar top 100 chart.
 On 7 July 202, she was featured in Oak Soe Khant's single "Stage of Vows, New Road to Nibbana" (အဓိဌာန်စခန်း နိဗ္ဗာန်လမ်းသစ်), based on classical Burmese music (Mahagita).